 The City of Edmonton has developed an Infill Action Conversation Toolkit to facilitate conversations related to infill development which may be useful for initiating discussions with adjacent property owners.

-Site inspections and grading approvals can be arranged by submitting a lot grading certificate to the Lot Grading section of Drainage Planning and Engineering.
+Site inspections and grading approvals can be arranged by submitting a lot grading certificate to the Lot Grading group of the City of Edmonton's Development Services section.

 It is the owner's responsibility to maintain the lot grading and ensure it meets the requirements of the Drainage Bylaw and the lot grading guidelines.
 For more information, please refer to lot grading inspections pamphlet.